Phil1900/Phil1900/README.md

 - 👋 Hi, I’m @Phil1900
-- 👀 I’m interested in crypto
+- 👀 I’m interested in cryptocurrency, using AI tools to develop science and hobbie-related apps
 - 🌱 I’m currently learning creating NFT collections
-- 💞️ I’m looking to collaborate on creating NFT collections
+- 💞️ I’m looking to collaborate on creating NFT collections, science database analysis, robotics.
 - 📫 How to reach me TBD

 <!---